 Two California tax proposals could be devastating for credit funds and their investors

 California is facing a budget deficit of about $12 billion in fiscal year 2026.
 Gov. Gavin Newsom’s (D) 2025-26 May Revision budget summary includes new spending cuts but does not include new tax proposals compared to the January version.
-Recall that the January budget proposal included a shift to single-sales-factor apportionment for financial institutions, which is projected to result in $330 million in tax revenue in 2026.
+Recall that the January budget proposal included a shift to single-sales-factor apportionment for financial institutions, with is projected to result in tax revenue of approximately $330 million in 2026.

-Additionally, in a June 5th statement to Tax Notes which is mentioned in today’s article California Lawmakers Float Corporate Tax Increase Proposals, Assembly Member Alex Lee (D) has floated the idea of repealing the California water’s edge election, which is projected to result in $3 - $4 billion in tax revenue annually.
+Additionally, in a June 5th statement to Tax Notes which is described in this article entitled California Lawmakers Float Corporate Tax Increase Proposals, Assembly Member Alex Lee (D) has floated the idea of repealing the California water’s edge election, which is projected to result in tax revenue of approximately $3 - $4 billion annually.

 Proposed change to single-sales-factor apportionment formula for Financial Institutions